Fractured Magic: Chapter Six

 “How do we know you’re even tellin’ the tru—”

-He cut off with a gasp, the glimmer of a blade protruding from his chest.
-As it retracted, a spreading stain took its place and the man's gasp turned into a gurgle.
-His knees buckled, but before he could drop, a hand wrapped around his head from behind and slammed him sideways into the wall; skull hit brick, and Gareth winced at the sound it made.
+The man cut off with a gasp, the glint of a blade protruding from his chest.
+As it retracted, a spreading stain took its place and the man’s gasp turned into a wet gurgle.
+His knees buckled, but before he could drop, a hand wrapped around his head from behind and slammed him sideways into the wall; skull hit brick, and Gareth winced at the horrible crack that followed.
 The man fell, leaving a stranger with a bloodied sword standing over his body.

 “Knife,” Gareth mumbled from the ground.
-Somehow, the stranger understood his warning: when Tag charged him, he dropped his sword and easily sidestepped the other man's smaller blade.
-He then caught Tag’s forearm and twisted, graceful as a dancer, until Tag cried out and dropped the knife.
-He moved confidently, swiftly, only as needed to get the necessary leverage.
+Somehow, the stranger understood his warning: when Tag charged him, he dropped his sword and quickly sidestepped the other man’s smaller blade.
+He caught Tag’s forearm and twisted, graceful as a dancer, until Tag cried out and dropped the knife.
+This stranger moved confidently, easily, only as much as needed to get the necessary leverage.

 The stranger grabbed Tag by the hair, yanked his head down, and brought his knee up until it met Tag’s face.
 And just like that, Gareth’s second assailant fell to the ground, motionless.
 Gareth squinted in the dark.
 “Did you kill him?”